Accommodation in Qatar

-Work wise, things don’t happen that quickly in Qatar; there is somewhat of a more relaxed attitude, although it may not purposely be so.
-The workday is 7am to 3pm; however, many government offices close at 1pm.
-So really, things need to get done before noon, or people have already started thinking about going home.
+Work wise, things don’t happen that quickly in Qatar – there is somewhat of a more relaxed attitude, although it may not purposely be so.
+The workday is generally 7am to 3pm, although many government offices close at 1pm.
+So really, things need to get done before noon or people have already started thinking about going home.

 Attitudes towards meetings and time keeping are slack, to say the least.
 Much patience is needed, particularly when you’ve become part of a workforce whose first language is not always English.

 No matter how worldly or well-travelled you think you may be, many matters in Qatar will frustrate you, yet be completely outside of your control.
 You will need a lot of patience.
 People may tell you what you want to hear and not really what they are capable of.
-You will see a blatant disregard for many (if not all) traffic rules and a serious lack of order and queue (line) formations.
-Take a deep breath, relax, and try to tell yourself that it’s not the end of the world, getting aggravated and upset will not get you very far.
+You will see a blatant disregard for many (if not all) traffic rules, a serious lack of order and terrible queue formations.
+Take a deep breath, relax, and try to tell yourself that it’s not the end of the world – getting aggravated and upset will not get you very far.

-The expat community in Qatar is small and friendly and very welcoming to newcomers.
+The expat community in Qatar is small and friendly, and very welcoming to newcomers.
 A minimal amount of searching for activities and new friends will usually be very fruitful.
-There are plenty of expat clubs and events on offer in Doha, and even if you don’t engage on this level it’s likely you will bump into someone you know while at the grocery store or walking alone on the Corniche or shopping at the mall.
-Once the ball is rolling, it is easy to make friends.
+There are plenty of expat clubs and events on offer in Doha, and even if you don’t engage on this level, it’s likely you will bump into someone you know while at the grocery store or walking alone on the Corniche or shopping at the mall.
+Once the ball is rolling, it's easy to make friends.

-Although Qatar is one of the more liberal countries in the region, you must remember that you are still in the Middle East and a bit of prudence and respect will go a long way.
+Although Qatar is one of the more liberal countries in the region, you must remember that you are still in the Middle East and that a bit of prudence and respect will go a long way.
 Certain guidelines should be followed and, although not illegal, public displays of affection ought to be avoided and women should dress modestly with their shoulders and knees covered.
-You will see many, if not all locals in traditional dress; white robes for men and black abayas for women.
+You will see many, if not all, locals in traditional dress, with white robes for men and black abayas for women.
 You will also see a lot of Qatari woman with not only their heads covered, but their entire faces as well.
-If you are male, a Qatari woman will not shake your hand, do not take offence.
+If you are male, a Qatari woman will not shake your hand but do not take offence.
 If you are a female, a Qatari male may or may not shake your hand.

 The division of class is clearly evident in Qatar.
-Yes, the country is ranked as one of the richest in the world, but it is an obvious, sometimes overlooked, fact that Qatar was built and continues to run on the fuel of its migrant workforce.
-From the Nepalese construction workers to the Keralan cab drivers and Filipino maids, there will be someone to carry your clothes to the changing room, bag your groceries and top up your water at restaurants, and many people (locals and expats) have hired help such as housekeepers/cleaners and drivers, for whom they are solely responsible; this is how things are done in Qatar.
+Yes, the country is ranked as one of the richest in the world, but it is an obvious, sometimes overlooked fact that Qatar was built and continues to run on the fuel of its migrant workforce.
+From the Nepalese construction workers to the Keralan cab drivers and Filipino maids, there will be someone to carry your clothes to the changing room, bag your groceries and top up your water at restaurants, and many people (locals and expats) have hired help such as housekeepers and drivers, for whom they are solely responsible.
+This is how things are done in Qatar.

-Petrol (gas) is very, very cheap in Qatar.
+Petrol (gasoline) is very, very cheap in Qatar.

-The cost of living in Qatar is high, or rather, higher than you may be used too, but that doesn’t necessarily equate with better quality of goods.
-Qatar imports 90 percent of its food, so although you may be able to find your favourite brand of organic spinach, this will definitely come at a premium.
-Staples, such as rice and bread, and certain meats and fish are moderately priced, but in general, food is more expensive in Qatar.
+The cost of living in Qatar is high or, rather, higher than you may be used to, but that doesn’t necessarily equate with better quality of goods.
+Qatar imports 90 percent of its food so, although you may be able to find your favourite brand of organic spinach, this will definitely come at a premium.
+Staples such as rice and bread, and certain meats and fish are moderately priced but, in general, food is more expensive in Qatar.
 Household goods, furniture and electronics are also more expensive, and, sometimes, not that well made.
 Familiar Western brands (including clothing) can be found in the malls and shops, but because they are imported too, they will also cost you more.